Velas is a coastal town on the island of São Jorge in the Azores, known for

 Today, the Sea Gate stands as one of the few surviving elements of the

-Forte de Nossa Senhora da Conceição.
-It remains a symbolic
+of the Conception (Forte de Nossa Senhora da Conceição).
+It

-link to the town’s maritime past, and its location provides a scenic
+offers a tangible link to the town’s maritime past, and its location

 -